JakubAndrysek/mkdocs-open-in-new-tab/docs/README.md

 </p>

-This plugin adds js to open outgoing links and PDFs in a new tab.
+This plugin adds JS code to open outgoing links and PDFs in a new tab.

+The automatic opening of links in a new tab is a common feature of modern websites.
+It is also a good practice for accessibility.
+However, it is not a default behavior of Markdown.
+This plugin adds a JavaScript code to your website that opens external links and PDFs in a new tab.

 Look at the [demo](https://newtab.kubaandrysek.cz/).